 Scientific literature review: BMC (Bone Marrow Concentrate) for the treatment of osteoarthritis

 Bone marrow concentrate (BMC) has been used for the treatment of osteoarthritis for several years now.
-Whilst scientific literature demonstrates the benefits of the treatment, unfortunately the publications available have some shortcomings.
+Whilst the scientific literature demonstrates the benefits of the treatment, unfortunately some of the publications available have some shortcomings.
 This includes the use of a small number of patients and the lack of a randomised control group.
-At the Orthobiologics Clinic we are excited by the potential benefits BMC offers for patients with pain caused by osteoarthritis.
-BMC contains a potent mix of stem cells, growth factors, bone proteins and anti-inflammatory substances.
+There are however a few exceptions to this rule and there have more recently been some high-quality publications demonstrating the long-term benefits of using BMC in patients with osteoarthritis of the knee as well as avascular necrosis of the knee and the hip (see below).
+At the Orthobiologics Clinic we are excited by the potential benefits BMC can offer for patients with pain caused by osteoarthritis and avascular necrosis.
+BMC contains a potent mix of stem cells, stem cell precursors, growth factors, bone proteins and anti-inflammatory substances.
 We feel that this is a valuable treatment with promising outcomes.
-However, we would appreciate some prospective randomised trials comparing BMC with other treatments such as steroid injections.
+We’re looking forward to seeing more prospective randomised trials comparing BMC with other treatments such as steroid injections.

 Clinical outcome of autologous bone marrow aspirates concentrate (BMAC) injection in degenerative arthritis of the knee